brocksolutions/sqlcmd/README.md

 This repository contains the Dockerfile for the `brocksolutions/sqlcmd` container image.
 This image provides the latest version of
 Microsoft's `sqlcmd` (Go) tool.

-Microsoft does not (yet) distribute an official `sqlcmd` container image, so this image is built by installing the `sqlcmd` tool into a base Debian image.
+Microsoft does not currently distribute an official `sqlcmd` container image, so this image simply bundles the `sqlcmd` file into a minimal container image.

 ## Available Tags